Academic Information and Policies

 AnchorParking

-Waldorf University permits the use of vehicles by students and has an adequate number of student parking spaces in the lots as shown in this Handbook.
+Waldorf University permits student vehicle use and has adequate student parking spaces in the lots, as shown in this Handbook.
 All residential students must purchase a parking permit to park in a Waldorf University parking lot.
-Permit and other college fees are available from the Business Office, and may change without notice.
+The permit and other college fees are available from the Business Office and may change without notice.
 Compliance with this regulation, as with other regulations, is indicated by the student's signature on the application for vehicle registration.

-Permits are required to park in any Waldorf University parking lot and may be purchased for $50 for the academic year or $25 for one semester.
+Permits are required to park in any Waldorf University parking lot and may be purchased for $75 or $100 for the academic year or $75 for one semester.
 Parking permits are non-refundable.
 Current students may reserve their parking space each spring; new students will be awarded spaces over the summer.

 Parking permit colors are as assigned: